Peer Coaching Program: Get Trained and Volunteer with Us

 What is Peer Coaching?

 Every day, families across the country navigate the heartbreaking realities of addiction.
-In 2023, over 107,000 people lost their lives to an overdose, and 17% of the U.S. population struggles with addiction.
+In 2023, over 107,000 people lost their lives to an overdose, and 17% of the U.S. population struggled with addiction.
 Nearly half of Americans, 46%, have a close friend or family member facing addiction.

 Interested in becoming a Peer Coach at the Partnership?

-Our 12-week training program equips future peer coaches with the skills needed to support parents navigating a loved one’s substance use.
+Our training program equips future peer coaches with the skills needed to support parents navigating a loved one’s substance use.
 The training includes:

 • Homework assignments to reinforce learning

-• Practice with training simulations for hands-on practice
+• Using training simulations for hands-on practice

 Training Structure